argmaxml/recsplain/docs/source/get-started.rst

    If you do not index items, when you search there will be nothing to check the search against for similarity.

 .. note::
-   When reusing the index method, using the same id twice creates duplice entries in the index.
+   When reusing the index method, using the same id twice creates duplicate entries in the index.

 Item Similarity